goatandsheep/beatcaps-sample/README.md

 ## Misc

 Want a link to the backend?
-Reach out for extremely private alpha.
+Reach out for private alpha.